North Texas vs. Florida International NCAA Football Odds, Plays and Insights | November 20, 2021

 North Texas Stats and Trends

-- North Texas' games this year have gone over the point total three times in nine opportunities (33.3%).
+- North Texas' games this year have hit the over on three of nine set point totals (33.3%).

-- When North Texas picks up more than 485.7 yards, the team is 2-1 against the spread and 2-2 overall.
+- When North Texas totals over 485.7 yards, the team is 2-1 against the spread and 2-2 overall.

 - The Mean Green have turned the ball over 14 times this season, eight more turnovers than the Panthers have forced (6).